mjkode/100-days-of-code/log.md

 **Today's Progress**: Creat csv file to track project, join 100xofcode on slack, fork 100daysofcode repo on github, create folder on laptop, start researching js project.

-**Thoughts:** I wanter to have this first.
+**Notes:** I wanter to have this first.
 It gives me a good starting point, some ideas, and a little tie to thik about what to do.

 **Link to work:** nothing yet